VictoriousAttitude/CircularRecyclerView/README.md

 # Custom RecyclerView

 Implementation of horizontal endless circular effect in RecyclerView:
-- Created my own doubly linked list (it's an improtant part in the main solution)
+- Created my own doubly linked list (it's an important part in the main solution)
 - Customized RecyclerView to get "endless circular effect" in both sides.

 First solution "master" branch - is more preferrable, because I just reuse the same array there (3 times);